 - top nav bar includes search and modifiers to narrow search instead of just search (flexibility and efficiency of use)

-- cumbersome selection from scroll wheels requiring 4 steps: 1. select “blue” in wheel, 2. select “blue” from the list on next page, 3. select done, 4. select “blue” again in wheel. (flexibility and efficiency of use)
+- cumbersome selection from scroll wheels requires 4 steps: 1. select “blue” in the wheel, 2. select “blue” from the list on the next page, 3. select done, 4. select “blue” again on the wheel. (flexibility and efficiency of use)

 - details don’t show in project view – only categories – so it’s not possible to view all the project elements on one page (flexibility and efficiency of use)